 We believe that the biblical revelation of God’s plan of salvation is according to two distinct paradigms whose harmony is sure, yet also mysterious and inscrutable to the human mind. // The first is the paradigm of God’s absolute sovereignty in the salvation of his people.
 In accordance with this paradigm, we believe that in eternity past, out of his mere free grace, and without reference to human works or decisions foreseen, God chose, out of fallen, sinful humanity, a great multitude of persons from every tribe, tongue, family, and nation, that they might belong to his Son; and that in the fullness of time, by that same free grace, God sent his Son effectually to redeem them, after which he also sent the Holy Spirit effectually to call them. / We believe that this glorious display of God’s sovereign grace utterly excludes all boasting; that it is meant to promote humility, gratitude, love, dependency, zeal, trust, worship, and an active imitation of God’s free mercy and grace. / Finally, we believe that the mystery of divine election is consistent with, and positively encourages the use of, the means of grace in the highest degree; that election may indeed be ascertained by its effects in all who truly believe; that it is one of the great foundations of Christian assurance and joy; and that to ascertain it with regard to ourselves demands and deserves the utmost diligence. // The second paradigm is that of man’s freedom on probation.
-In accordance with this paradigm we believe that through his self-revelation in nature, conscience, and the Gospel, God purposes to test every man’s love of God, truth, and righteousness; that in his love, and through these means, he strives with all men, sincerely desiring that they seek him and find him, though he is not far from any of us; that to this end he commands his Church to bring the Gospel to every creature, and all men everywhere to repent and put their trust in the Savior of the world; that everyone who is willing to do God’s will shall see and know the truth of the Gospel; that all who fear him and work righteousness are welcome to him; that whoever so desires may take of the water of life without cost; and that if anyone is condemned, it is because he loved darkness rather than the light, and judged himself unworthy of eternal life. // With the London Baptist Confession, we affirm that the doctrines of election and predestination are indeed high mysteries, and are to be handled with special prudence and care; and that to this end our church will always endeavor to honor, balance, and lovingly proclaim, from the Scriptures, both the paradigm of God’s absolute sovereignty in salvation, and the paradigm of man’s freedom on probation.
+In accordance with this paradigm we believe that through his self-revelation in nature, conscience, and the Gospel, God purposes to test every man’s love of God, truth, and righteousness; that in his love, and through these means, he strives with all men, sincerely desiring that they seek him and find him, though he is not far from any of us; that to this end he commands his Church to bring the Gospel to every creature, and all men everywhere to repent and put their trust in the Savior of the world; that everyone who is willing to do God’s will shall see and know the truth of the Gospel; that all who fear him and work righteousness are welcome to him; that whoever so desires may take of the water of life without cost; and that if anyone is condemned, it is because he loved darkness rather than the light, and judged himself unworthy of eternal life. // With the London Baptist Confession, we affirm that the doctrines of election and predestination are indeed high mysteries, and are to be handled with special prudence and care; and that to this end the Church must always endeavor to honor, balance, and lovingly proclaim, from the Scriptures, both the paradigm of God’s absolute sovereignty in salvation, and the paradigm of man’s freedom on probation.

 Deut.
 29:29, Is.
 40:28, Rom.
 11:3, 1 Cor.
 8:2, 13:8-10 // Is.
 41:8-10, 43:1-7, John 15:16, Rom.
 3:11, 9:6-26, 11:5-6, Eph.
 1:3-14, 2:1f, 2 Thess.
 2:13-14, 2 Tim.
 1:8-9, 1 Pet.
 1:1-2, Rev. 5:9; Is.
 53:8, Mt.
 20:28, John 10:15, 17:9, 19, Rom.
 8:31ff, Eph.
 5:25, John 10:16, Rom.
 8:30, Acts 13:48, 15:14 / Luke 18:9-14, John 15:5, Rom.
 3:27, 1 Cor.
 1:26ff, Eph.
 1:5-6, Col. 3:15, 2 Thess.
 2:13f, Rev. 5:8f / Luke 18:7, Jn.
 8:31, Phil.
 3:12; Mt.
 7:15f, Acts 11:23, 1 Cor.
 15:10, 1 Thess.
 1:2-10; Rom.
 4:16, Eph.
 1:6, Col. 3:12f, 1 Pet.
 2:4-9; Col. 2:1-3, 2 Pet.
 1:1-11, Heb.
 6:1-12 // Gen. 2:16-17, Rom.
 1:18f; Gen. 6:3, Acts 17:26f; Mt.
 11:28f, 28:18f, Luke 24:46-47, Acts 17:23, Rom.
 10:14f, Col. 1:23, 1 Tim.
 2:5, Rev. 14:6; John 7:17; Acts 10:35; Rev. 21:6, 22:17; John 3:19, Acts 13:46 // LBC III:7, Acts 20:27, 2 Tim.
 3:16-17